Perfectly Secure Message Transmission against Rational Adversaries: Conclusions

 \section{Conclusions}

-We have introduced game-theoretic security models in SMT.
-We have constructed perfect SMT protocols against rational timid adversaries.
+We have introduced game-theoretic security models in SMT and constructed perfect SMT protocols against rational timid adversaries.
 Several protocols could circumvent the known impossibility results in the traditional cryptographic model.
 We have also constructed perfect SMT protocols when multiple rational adversaries corrupt all the channels.
-The results have revealed that we may not need to guarantee that one resource/channel is not corrupted by adversaries if they may not cooperate.
+The results have revealed that we may not need to guarantee that adversaries do not corrupt one resource/channel if they may not cooperate.
 A feature of our model is that the best strategy for adversaries is to behave harmlessly.
 Namely, adversaries rationally decide to do nothing for the protocols.
-Although this conclusion seems to be similar to the honest-but-curious adversary model, the difference is significant between the situations in which adversaries can potentially attack actively or not.
+Although this conclusion seems similar to the honest-but-curious adversary model, the difference is significant between the situations in which adversaries can potentially attack actively or not.

-A direction for future work is to apply our game-theoretic models to other primitives and protocols.
+One of future work is to apply our game-theoretic models to other primitives and protocols.
 The model of timid adversaries might be useful for constructing more efficient and resilient protocols.
 It can be used to avoid the impossibility results in the traditional setting.
-Since rational adversaries in our models do not attack actively, it seems to be easier to construct protocols by composition.
-Another direction is further to study the mixed model of malicious and rational adversaries.
+Since rational adversaries in our models do not attack actively, it seems easier to construct protocols by composition.
+Another direction is to study the mixed model of malicious and rational adversaries.
 Since real-life situations may fall into this setting, it is beneficial to construct more efficient protocols than in the usual cryptographic setting.